QuentinOchem/ada-spark-rfcs/considered/rfc-move.md

 can be considered outside of this proposal).

 The overall rule is that while a limited type can't be copied, it can be moved.
-As a consequence, the following are legal:
+As a consequence, the following is legal:

 ```Ada
    type Holder is limited ...